Henry Holiday

-Henry Holiday (17 June 1839 – 15 April 1927) was a British historical genre and landscape painter, stained-glass designer, illustrator, and sculptor.
-He is part of the Pre-Raphaelite school of art.
+Henry Holiday (17 June 1839 – 15 April 1927) was an English Victorian painter of historical genre and landscapes, also a stained-glass designer, illustrator, and sculptor.
+He was influenced by the Pre-Raphaelite Brotherhood, many of whom he knew.

 Life

 Early years and training

 Holiday was born in London.
 He showed an early aptitude for art and was given lessons by William Cave Thomas.
 He attended Leigh's art academy (where a fellow student was Frederick Walker) and in 1855, at the age of 15, was admitted to the Royal Academy Schools.
 Through his friendship with Albert Moore and Simeon Solomon he was introduced to the artists Dante Gabriel Rossetti, Edward Burne-Jones and William Morris of the Pre-Raphaelite Brotherhood.
 This movement was to be pivotal in his future artistic and political life.

 In the same year, 1855, Holiday made a journey to the Lake District.
 This was to be the first of many trips to the area, where he would often holiday for long periods of time.
 Whilst there, he spent much of his time sketching the views which were to be seen from the various hills and mountains.
 He wrote, "For concentrated loveliness, I know nothing that can quite compare with the lakes and mountains of Westmorland, Cumberland and Lancashire".